Jchips/jotter-rn/README.md

 <center><img src='./assets/imgs/jotter-circle.png#jotter' alt='Jotter logo' height='50px' width='50px'/></center>

 Tired of searching for the perfect private, accessible tool to easily organize your thoughts and ideas?
-Say hello to **Jotter**, the intuitive note-taking app that combines the simplicity of Markdown with the power of organization.
+Say hello to **Jotter**, the intuitive note-taking Android app that combines the simplicity of Markdown with the power of organization.

 **Why Choose Jotter?**